Participant FAQs

 The benefit of this is that participants won’t take ineffective drugs for longer than they need to.

 The tests and assessments vary between different appointments.
-These will include questionnaires about your mental health and your MND, blood tests, an ECG (heart trace), breathing tests, a cognitive (thinking, learning and memory) assessment, and a pregnancy test if relevant.
-Your physical function will also be assessed against the ALS Functional Rating Scale.
-This allows the research team to evaluate the progress of your MND by reviewing things such as your speech, breathing, handwriting and walking.
+These will include questionnaires about physical functioning, your mental health and your MND, blood tests, an ECG (heart trace), breathing tests, a cognitive (thinking, learning and memory) assessment, and a pregnancy test if relevant.

 Yes, we can pay some expenses for you to travel to your nearest trial centre for appointments.
 Additional grants may be available depending on where you live; please speak to your local trial centre for further information.